-Nearly one thousand species live exclusively in caves within the lower 48 states.
+Nearly 1,000 species live exclusively in caves within the lower 48 states.
 Conserving these complex subterranean ecosystems represents important work since they serve as a bridge between forested habitats located above ground and groundwater resources found below.

 Located in Pennsylvania’s Cherry Valley National Wildlife Refuge, Hartman’s Cave is a hibernaculum for several species of bats.
-It is also the site of archaeological discoveries from the late 1800s that, during excavation, unveiled remnants of eastern woodrat and timber rattlesnake (which no longer inhabit the cave or surrounding area) and signs much older species including long nosed peccary and giant beaver.
+It is also the site of archaeological discoveries from the late 1800s that, during excavation, unveiled remnants of eastern woodrat and timber rattlesnake (which no longer inhabit the cave or surrounding area) and signs of much older species including long-nosed peccary and giant beaver.

-Since 1996, The Nature Conservancy and partners--including the Pennsylvania Game Commission (PGC) and members of the local caving community--began surveying four species of bats including big and little brown bats, tri-colored bats and northern long eared bats.
+The Nature Conservancy and partners, including the Pennsylvania Game Commission (PGC) and members of the local caving community, began surveying four species of bats in 1996—including big and little brown bats, tri-colored bats and northern long-eared bats.
 Historic records indicate that Indiana bats also used the cave, but surveys have not accounted for any to date.